davidezeji/aws-security/README.md

 - ensure no public IPs for ec2 instances (stops them, doesn't delete them)
 - approve AMI's by tag/ID

-** In order to enforce compliance for these rules I added onto the cloudformation scripts autoremediation steps for noncompliant resources (scripts can be found in the "config-remediation" folder)
+** In order to enforce compliance for these rules I added onto the cloudformation scripts auto-remediation steps for noncompliant resources (scripts can be found in the "config-remediation" folder)

 Example: Here is my deployment of the cloudformation script to ensure s3 bucket versioning is enabled across my AWS account.